billbuchanan/csn09112/week02_ids/lab/README.md

 ping 192.168.10.254
 ```

-If any of these fail, you have not setup your basic connectivity.
-Next we need to test if we have the connectivity to the Web service on the firewall.
+If any of these fail, you have not set up your basic connectivity.
+Next, we need to test if we have connectivity to the Web service on the firewall.
 For this, on Ubuntu, run:

 ```
 nmap 192.168.10.254